Yesterday, I attended my sixth ThinkVisibility conference. I saw many great talks and I’ve listed some great speaker tips for your next presentation.

 This year’s conference was significant for two reasons: it was the first time I’d attended ThinkVisibility in a non-SEO specific role and it was also the first time I had attended the conference representing The Presentation Designer.

-There were some really great speakers this year and, while I may not have been taking copious amounts of SEO notes this time round, I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to the audience.
+There were some great speakers this year.
+I may not have been making copious amounts of SEO notes this time around, but I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to their audience.

-I’ve decided to share with you some simple but effective presentation tips to help future conference speakers.
+I’ve decided to share with you some simple but effective speaker tips to help future conference speakers present better.

 Tip 1: Try not to Turn Your Back to the Audience